hmatyschok/luabsd/README.md

 libluabsd - toolbox for implementing web-based software for embedded systems
 ============================================================================

-This library provides an easy customizable interface as extension for Lua against commen APIs those are common at the FreeBSD Operating System:
+This library provides an easy customizable interface as extension of Lua language against APIs those are common at the FreeBSD Operating System:

  o arc4random(3),
  o db(3),